How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 A lot of companies spend their budget marketing to everyone when they should’ve focused on a small group of power users first.
 If you don’t survive long enough to reach scale, none of it matters.

-Bakhtiar: What trends or shifts are you seeing for 2025?
+AgriERP: What trends or shifts are you seeing for 2025?

 Clayton Lind: The biggest challenge?
 Talent.
 We’re running out of young people who want to work in this industry.
 Unless ag companies get more competitive with pay or benefits, they’ll struggle to attract the next generation.